Charles Bennett (fighter): Pride Fighting Championship and King of the Cage

 After his bout with Kaneko, Bennett was involved in a backstage altercation with Cristiano Marcello, a member of the Chute Boxe Academy.
 In a video posted on Chute Boxe's official website, Bennett is seen attacking Marcello.
 Bennett supposedly insulted the Chute Boxe Academy and Wanderlei Silva, prompting a scuffle between Marcello and Bennett.
 Bennett charged at Marcello while throwing punches, and both men went to the ground, where Marcello put Bennett to sleep with a triangle choke before the fight was broken up.
+After becoming conscious, Bennett knocked Wanderlei Silva unconscious.

 On June 4, 2006, Bennett made his last appearance for the organization in at Pride FC: Bushido 11 against Tatsuya Kawajiri.
 Bennett lost the bout via kneebar submission in the first round.
 He held a record of 2-3 with the promotion.

 EliteXC

 On February 10, 2007, Bennett made his debut for EliteXC, at the company's inaugural event EliteXC: Destiny against K. J. Noons.
 Bennett defeated Noons via knockout in an upset.